jelicas/jelicas.github.io/_posts/2022-05-10-google-sign-in-ionic-with-capacitor-firebase-auth-draft.markdown

 ![Console log](/assets/images/consolelog.png)

-Checking Authentication in firebase project you should see the user registered.
+Check Authentication section in Firebase project and you should see the registered user.

 ![Firebase user](/assets/images/firebaseuser.png)

 Now, when everything works fine in web app, we are going to setup android app.

+## Android setup

-# Add Android to Project
+### Add Android to Ionic Project

 Update capacitor.config.ts file as follows.